Aortic Valve Regurgitation

 What is aortic valve regurgitation?

-When you have aortic valve regurgitation, the aortic valve doesn't close as it should.
+When you have aortic valve regurgitation, this valve doesn't close as it should.
 With each heartbeat, some of the blood leaks back (regurgitates) through the aortic valve into the left ventricle.
-The body does not get enough blood, so the heart has to work harder to make up for it.
-See a picture of aortic valve regurgitation.
+The body doesn't get enough blood, so the heart has to work harder to make up for it.

 Any condition that damages the aortic valve can cause aortic valve regurgitation.
-Common causes of chronic valve problems include:
+Causes of chronic (long-term) valve problems include:

-- Being born with a bicuspid aortic valve or a damaged aortic valve.
+- Being born with a bicuspid aortic valve.

 - Rheumatic fever.